jersmith/my-neovim-init/README.md

 ~/.local/share/nvim
 ```

-It's best to install from the github [releases](https://github.com/neovim/neovim/releases/), rather than the package manager.
+It's best to install neovim from the github [releases](https://github.com/neovim/neovim/releases/), rather than the package manager.
+Many of the plugins need v9+ and latest is even better.

 There are many ways to do this, here's an example: